Leopard-2019/Comparing-Classifiers/README.md

 <h2>Evaluation</h2>
 As it can be observed,  the best model seems to be Logistic Regression as shown on Table 1.
 Also, it can be observed,  the elapsed time for fitting consumed for the SVC model is significantly larger than the rest of the models.
 The reason for that is that the option probability=True was used in this model, in order to be able to make it worked to generate a later its precision- recall curve.
 This type of curve works much better for moderate to large imbalanced data than the ROC-curve, which is the case for the dataset used in this analysis.
 This curve ( see figure) may indicate that the best model is the Logistic Regression(red line), however,  it did consume a bit more elapsed time than that of KNeighborsClassifier.
-The confusion matrix (figure ) suggests that the precision number seems to be a bit  better in the KNeighborsClassifier (73%) versus the Logistic regression  (67%), Support vector Machine  (63%),and Decision Tree (64%) , but Support Vector Machine model seems to have a bit better recall number (56%),  versus the Logistic regression  (53%), Decision Tree (54%),and  KNeighborsClassifier  (41%) .
+The confusion matrix (figure ) and some of its associated statistics suggest that the precision number seems to be a bit  better in the KNeighborsClassifier (73%) versus the Logistic regression  (67%), Support vector Machine  (63%),and Decision Tree (64%) , but Support Vector Machine model seems to have a bit better recall number (56%),  versus the Logistic regression  (53%), Decision Tree (54%),and  KNeighborsClassifier  (41%) .
 However, it is thought that the recall is more important, since the bank would greatly regrett if potentially good clients are predicted not to subscribe a term deposit.
 In other words, minimizing the number of False Negatives would be of paramount importance for the bank, specially knowing that those outnumber the number of False Positives.
 As a result, it was thought that overall Logistic Regression model may be considered the winner for classifying the dataset analyzed in this study, however the KNeighborsClassifier and Decision Tree  are fairly decent.

 </br>
 </br>